What is the High Reliability Organization principle “Preoccupation with Failure”?

 - What effect does the underlying culture of patient safety and reporting have on the quality and quantity of my data?

-To become more preoccupied with failure and begin answering these questions, utilize the 7 free tools and resources available below.
+To enhance your organization’s preoccupation with failure and start answering these critical questions, explore the 7 free tools and resources below.

 What does my existing data tell me?